Sites along the Allon Road, that crosses the eastern side of Samaria from North to South.

-Maskiot is an Israeli settlement, located above Milha stream (Wady Malha), on the northern edge of the Allon Road.
-Ancient roads passed through the valley on the west side of the settlement, connecting Beit Shean to Samaria.
+Maskiot is an Israeli community, located above Milha stream (Wady Malha), on the northern edge of the Allon Road.
+Ancient roads passed through the valley on the west side of the community, connecting Beit Shean to Samaria.

 A small fortress, 6m x 12m in area, is seen here on top of a cliff overlooking the pass.
 It was excavated in 1988, and surveyed by Zertal in 1996 (Ein el-Hilu A, site #229).
 The fortress was dated, according to the few ceramics found in the structure, to the Middle Bronze 2B age (1750-1650 BC).